Ajeetkrup/Ecommerce-API/README.md

-# [Ecommerce API]() - Backend Web Application with Node.js, Express, and MongoDB
+# [Ecommerce API](https://ecommerce-api-ot47.onrender.com) - Backend Web Application with Node.js, Express, and MongoDB

 This is a Backend web application built with the Node.js runtime environment, Express.js framework, and MongoDB as the database.
 The application follows the Model-View-Controller (MVC) architecture pattern.

-Check out this application -
+Check out this application using postman - https://ecommerce-api-ot47.onrender.com

 ## Following API's are implemented -
 1. To create a product with name and quantity property - POST /products/create